 Shea butter is sometimes called “women’s gold” because it provides employment and income to women in 19 African nations.
 These nations are home to the Karite (or Shea) tree.
-It’s a tree that produces the nuts that are used to make Shea butter.
+It’s a tree that produces the nuts that are used to make this rich butter.
 This tree can take up to fifty years to reach maturity and is considered a precious commodity due to the nuts it provides.
 We source all of our Shea butter from fair local trading efforts in Ghana, where women harvest Shea nuts by hand.

 - When the nuts are cooled, they are extracted from their shells.
 This extracting process is done by hand, and while it can be time-consuming, it is often done by groups of women who make it a social activity.

 A Family TraditionFor many women, making Shea butter is a family tradition.
 Mothers pass on the technique to daughters, preserving traditional methods.
-Thought it is hard work, this lifestyle provides a steady source of income for many West African women.
+Though it is hard work, this lifestyle provides a steady source of income for many West African women.
 If you’re interested in learning more, BBC News has a great photo series showing how women in Ghana transform Shea nuts into butter.
-You can also check out this video for an explanation of the process from a women who makes her living this way.
+You can also check out this video for an explanation of the process from a woman who makes her living this way.

 We’re So Thankful

 We couldn’t be more thankful to the women of Ghana for their talent and hard work.
 Making Shea butter is not a simple task.
 We’re honored to be a part of the amazing work these women are doing.
-We hope you will join in with us in appreciation for all the goodness that Shea butter contains and the effort that goes into making it.
+We hope you will join in with us in appreciation for all the goodness that this wonderful butter contains and the effort that goes into making it.